Demystifying the shoulder in yoga and shoulder pain

-The shoulder girdle is a larger delineation we can make around the word “shoulder” which includes, but is not limited to, the shoulder joint itself.
-Since we’ve now discussed the shoulder joint itself, let’s talk about the rest of the shoulder girdle in terms of its structural anatomy, its movements, and finally the muscles that we should include in this broader view of the “shoulder”.
+The shoulder girdle is a larger delineation we can make around the word “shoulder”.
+It includes, but is not limited to, the shoulder joint itself.
+Since we’ve now discussed the shoulder joint itself, let’s talk about the rest of the shoulder girdle in terms of its structural anatomy, movements, and the muscles included in this broader view of the “shoulder”.

 There are two bones we need to add to the conversation now: the clavicle (collarbone) and the scapula (shoulder blade).
 One end of the clavicle attaches to the torso of the body at the sternum (breastbone) and the other end attaches to the acromion of the scapula.
 The technical name where the clavicle joins to the sternum is the sternoclavicular joint, created by sternum + O + clavicle.
 The technical name of the joint where it joins to the scapula is called the acromioclavicular joint, created by joining acromion + O + clavicle.

 Keep in mind that the scapula is primarily held in place by muscle tissue.
-It does have a relationship with the rib cage and is sometimes referred to as a false joint because it is not a direct bone to bone connection like most joints.
-This relationship is usually referred to as the scapulothoracic joint, combining scapula + O + thoracic to get the name, which refers to the general area of relationship in the torso.
+It does have a relationship with the rib cage which is sometimes referred to as a false joint.
+This is because it is not a direct bone to bone connection like most joints.
+That relationship is usually referred to as the scapulothoracic joint, combining scapula + O + thoracic to get the name, which refers to the general area of relationship in the torso.

 Clavicular movements for the moment are limited to the clavicle.
 However, it’s important to note that the end of this bone that attaches to the scapula is bound to the scapula through strong ligaments.
-As a result, there isn’t much movement at all at the acromioclavicular joint.
-Therefore, there is an overlap of the basic movements of both the clavicle and the scapula.
+As a result, there isn’t much movement at the acromioclavicular joint.
+Therefore, the basic movements of both the clavicle and the scapula overlap.